Course

 Mandatory required knowledge

-b) It would be a good idea if the participants will get acquainted with machine learning in ArcGIS by following one of more courses from the online learning path of the ArcGIS platform (especially if there is an exercise related to the research topic of the participant): https://learn.arcgis.com/en/paths/try-machine-learning-with-arcgis/
+b) It would be a good idea if the participants get acquainted with machine learning in ArcGIS by following one or more courses from the online learning path of the ArcGIS platform (especially if there is an exercise related to the research topic of the participant): https://learn.arcgis.com/en/paths/try-machine-learning-with-arcgis/

-c) Participants need to bring their own laptops (suggested ram/memory is 32GB) and a good graphical card.
-See Deep learning frequently asked questions—ArcGIS Pro
+c) Participants need to bring their own laptops.
+We suggest a RAM/memory of at least 16 GB, preferably 32GB and a sufficient graphics card.
+See Deep learning frequently asked questions—ArcGIS Pro If.

-d) WUR participants should request an ArcGIS Online account with ArcGIS Pro license at the GeoDesk of WUR if they do not have one yet.
+d) WUR participants should request an ArcGIS Online account with an ArcGIS Pro license at the GeoDesk of WUR if they do not have one yet.
+Non-WUR participants may need to install ArcGIS Pro using the license of their institutions.

-f) The student should install the Deppe Learning frameworks from https://github.com/Esri/deep-learning-frameworks Be aware that the Deep Learning Frameworks installer is dependent of the version of the ArcGIS Pro.
+f) The student should install the Deep Learning frameworks fromhttps://github.com/Esri/deep-learning-frameworks.
+Be aware that the Deep Learning Frameworks installer is dependent on the version of the ArcGIS Pro.

 Group size